 4. Execute Tests and Report Defects

 Tests start at the unit level with developers performing unit tests.
 Then, the QA team runs tests at API and UI levels.
 Manual tests are run in accordance with previously designed test cases.
 All bugs detected are submitted in a defect tracking system.
-Additionally, test automation engineers can use an automated test framework such as Selenium, Appium to execute test scripts and generate reports.
+Additionally, test automation engineers can use an automated test framework such as Selenium, Cypress, or Appium to execute test scripts and generate reports.

 5. Run Re-Tests and Regression Tests